-I have been passionate about science and biology since my first interaction with a horsecrab - and a marine biologist - at my local library in Charleston, SC.
-I was introduced to wetland science as an undergrad and began studying coastal wetlands in grad school.
+I have been passionate about science and biology since my first interaction with a horseshoe crab - and a marine biologist - at my local library in Charleston, SC.
+I was introduced to wetland science as an undergrad and began studying coastal wetlands in graduate school.
 I am currently a Postdoctoral Associate with Dr. Margaret Palmer at the University of Maryland.
 I investigate the drivers and patterns of carbon dynamics in interior and coastal wetlands in the Delmarva Peninsula.
 When not immersed in coastal ecology and wetland science, I enjoy being on the water, camping, cooking, and a good board game.

 University of Florida

 University of North Carolina Asheville

 Bachelor of Science (B.S.)
 December 2011